-Among others: 'Corpse in a gilded cage', 'No place of safety', and 'A scandal in Belgravia'.- Barnard (Bn) has been suggested, by Dr V.L.
-Barnard, as the unit for mental discomfort in sexual situations.
+Among others: 'Corpse in a gilded cage', 'No place of safety', and 'A scandal in Belgravia'.- That Henk Barnard received the Netherlands State prize for books for young people in 1979?

 Author and director Henk Barnard (born 1922) published, among others 'De Marokkaan en de kat van tante Da' (1972); 'Kon Hesi Baka' (1976) and 'De laatste nacht in Jeque' (1979).- That the Netherlands poet known as Guillaume van der Graft is in reality called Willem Barnard?